Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 If you ask people why they go to church, their number one answer is usually to hear a word from God.
 The pastor or preacher fails the people when that doesn't happen.
-So many time, the preacher talks about what he did last week or what he intends to do next week.
+So many times, the preacher talks about what he did last week or what he intends to do next week.
 When he does begin to preach, he says it will be a short sermon so he and the congregation can go home to watch a football game on television.
-Therefore, there is little time to teach the Bible with the focus on the word of God.
+Therefore, there is little time to teach the Bible with a focus on the word of God.

-With so many evil things going on in the world today, people need to be encouraged by the word of God and not by the pastor's own personal opinion about who is going to win the Super Bowl, March Madness or anything else that is sports related.
+With so many evil things going on in the world today, people need to be encouraged by the word of God and not by the pastor's own personal opinion about who is going to win the Super Bowl, March Madness, or anything else that is sports-related.

 While the mission statement of most churches includes preaching and teaching the Word of God, the religious leaders fail to do that every Sunday.